 The first case was in Hong Kong, where the patient was sick and hospitalized from late March to early April and tested positive again on Aug.
 15. The second time, he was asymptomatic.
 Europe has seen two cases of reinfection, one in an older, Dutch person with a weakened immune system and another in Belgium.

-The most perplexing case, however, is in the U.S. A 25-year-old man in Reno, Nevada, tested positive for COVID-19 in mid-April and became sick again in late May.
+In the U.S., a 25-year-old man in Reno, Nevada, tested positive for COVID-19 in mid-April and became sick again in late May.
 The genomic evidence showed it was a true case of reinfection.
 This man was sicker with his second infection, requiring hospitalization.
 Pending more data, this report could dash theories that reinfection will be less severe due to antibodies.

 While these cases suggest reinfection does happen, it's still not clear how widespread it is.

-"We don't know if these people are outliers or if they're representative of something that's going to be more common but we're only just starting to notice it," Dr. Krystina Woods, hospital epidemiologist at Mount Sinai West in New York City, told TODAY.
+"We don't know if these people are outliers or if they're representative of something that's going to be more common but we're only just starting to notice it," Dr. Krystina Woods, hospital epidemiologist at Mount Sinai West in New York City, told TODAY in September.
 "I don't think we're at a place where we can make any generalizations just yet."

 The four cases' range of illness, from asymptomatic to severe, is also worth noting.
 Woods said there could be asymptomatic cases that have gone unnoticed.